-The past few years have brought a dizzying flurry of state legislation aimed at decriminalizing and legalizing cannabis, popularly known as “marijuana.”
+The past few years have brought a dizzying flurry of state legislation aimed at decriminalizing and legalizing cannabis, popularly known as marijuana.
 Across the country, states are legalizing marijuana for medical and/or recreational purposes.
-At press time for the 2019 edition of this manual, 47 states, the District of Columbia and the territories of Puerto Rico and Guam lawfully permit some form of marijuana for use in medical treatment.
+At press time for the 2021 edition of this manual, 49 states; the District of Columbia; and the territories of Puerto Rico, Northern Mariana Islands, Virgin Islands, and Guam lawfully permit some form of cannabis for use at least in medical treatment.

-However, the production, sale, distribution and use of marijuana remain illegal under federal law.
-This creates friction between federal and state laws including laws on employees’ disability protections in the workplace.
-While additional protections beyond the federal employment rights laws have historically been available in some states, as states legalize marijuana for medicinal or recreational use, they are taking vastly different approaches leading to a substantial challenge for corporations that operate in more than one state.
+However, the production, sale, distribution, and use of marijuana remains illegal under federal law.
+This creates friction between federal and state laws, including laws on employees’ disability and discrimination protections in the workplace.
+Additional protections beyond the federal employment rights laws have historically been available in some states, but as states legalize marijuana for medicinal or recreational use, they are taking vastly different approaches leading to a substantial challenge for corporations that operate in more than one state.

 No two state laws are the same with respect to what constitutes lawful use of marijuana and what protections are afforded to employees who consume cannabis products.
 For example, while some states explicitly state that an employer is not required to accommodate the use of medical marijuana, others provide affirmative protection for workers who lawfully use medical marijuana.
-In addition, at the time of this article eight states and the District of Columbia have legalized recreational marijuana.
+In addition, at the time of this article, 18 states, the District of Columbia, and Guam have legalized adult-use marijuana.
 It is reasonable to expect this number will continue to increase, creating additional concerns for employers who seek to balance a drug-free work environment with the rights of their employees to receive recommended medical treatment or engage in lawful recreational use.

 This article provides a basic overview of the various laws in operation and the dynamic challenge they create for employers and their compliance and ethics programs.
-In addition, it seeks to empower compliance professionals to guide their employers on their obligations in this area of the law.
-Given this ever-shifting legal landscape and how rapidly the law is developing, it is important to use this article only as an informative background guide.
-Before taking any employment action it is critical to consult the state laws in which your company operates, refer to the applicable federal laws, and/or reach out to in-house or outside counsel.
+Also, it seeks to empower compliance professionals to guide their employers on their obligations to manage risks arising from this area of the law.
+Given this ever-shifting legal landscape and how rapidly the law is developing, it is important to use this article only as an informative background guide, and before taking any employment action, it is critical to consult the state laws in which your company operates, refer to the applicable federal laws, and/or reach out to in-house or qualified outside counsel.

-“Marijuana” is the term often used to describe the substances made from portions of the cannabis plant.
+Marijuana is the term often used to describe the substances made from portions of the Cannabis sativa L. plant.
 The principal psychoactive ingredient of cannabis is tetrahydrocannabinol, which is more commonly referred to as THC.
-THC is the chemical compound that creates the “high” that marijuana is historically known for.
-Cannabis products that are THC-dominant are particularly effective for pain, nausea, depression, anxiety and insomnia.
+THC is the chemical compound that creates the “high” that is historically associated with marijuana.
+Cannabis products that are THC-dominant are particularly effective for pain, nausea, depression, anxiety, and insomnia.

-Cannabidiol (can-na-buh-DIE-ohl) or CBD, another ingredient in the cannabis plant, is considered non-psychoactive.
+Cannabidiol (can-na-buh-DIE-ohl) or CBD is another component of the cannabis plant.
+It is considered nonpsychoactive.
 CBD-dominant products have been shown to have medicinal value for a variety of medical ailments and diagnoses, such as inflammation, seizures, and anxiety.
 CBD consumers rarely experience any psychoactive effect.

-In addition, it is helpful to address commonly used terminology surrounding marijuana laws.
-First, the term “consume” is the industry-preferred term over “use,” because an individual is said to “use” illegal drugs.
-The term “consume” distinguishes lawful methods of marijuana consumption from the stigma associated with “drug use.”
-In addition to the traditional form of consumption, smoking, an individual can consume cannabis products via edibles (e.g., candy, baked goods, sauces), in liquid form (e.g., oils, tinctures), pills or capsules, and by vaporized delivery (commonly known as “vaping”).
+It is also helpful to address commonly used terminology surrounding cannabis laws.
+First, the term “consume” is the industry-preferred term over “use,” because an individual is said to use illegal drugs.
+The term consume distinguishes lawful methods of marijuana consumption from the stigma associated with drug use.
+In addition to the traditional form of consumption—smoking—an individual can consume cannabis products via edibles (e.g., candy, baked goods, sauces), in liquid form (e.g., oils, tinctures), pills or capsules, and by vaporized delivery (commonly known as vaping).
 Delivery methods may vary based on the patient’s needs and the conditions for which the cannabis product is consumed.

-There is also some argument that the word “cannabis” is preferred to the word “marijuana” because cannabis products include, but are not limited to, marijuana products.
-Because so many state laws refer to “marijuana,” this article will use the term marijuana when referring to products that include THC and “cannabis” to include marijuana and CBD-based products.
+There is also some argument that the word cannabis is preferred to the word marijuana because cannabis products include, but are not limited to, marijuana products.
+For example, CBD oil is a cannabis product, but if it has no THC, it is not a marijuana product.
+Because so many state laws refer to “marijuana,” this article will use the term “marijuana” when referring to products that include THC and “cannabis” to include marijuana, hemp, and CBD-based products.